Pageview: Hit ratio

-Hit ratio refers to the percentage of computer memory accesses (HTTPS requests delivered per requests received) that are found in certain levels of the memory hierarchy.
+Hit ratio refers to the percentage of computer memory accesses (number of HTTPS requests delivered per requests received) that are found in certain levels of the memory hierarchy.
 In other words, it is a measure of content requests that a web caching system can deliver successfully from its cache storage, compared to how many requests it receives.

 There are two types of hit ratios: